...Who is it? No, it’s not the plumber who's come to fix the sink, it’s John K. West.

 (The above references a bit from the 1970's children's television program The Electric Company that ends with a frustrated plumber dropping dead on his customer's doorstep.
 Apparently, one of my take-aways from 1970's educational TV was that death by stress-induced cardiac arrest is HILARIOUS!
 That said...)

-I live in Scottsdale, Arizona where I do professional illustration and graphic design, and I occupy a unique niche in those fields.
-My work is characterized by an awareness that not every single thing needs to be taken too seriously: life is to be enjoyed, not just endured.
-Advertising, branding, and education projects often benefit from an injection of lightness and humor, and those are what my illustrations and designs provide.
+I live in Scottsdale, Arizona where I do professional graphic design and illustration, and I occupy a unique niche in those fields.
+My work is characterized by an awareness that good design makes life better for the people who experience it.
+The story a design tells can include a joke, have a happy ending and still be a highly effective business tool.
+Like life, commercial art should be enjoyed, not just endured.
+Advertising, social media, publications, brands… they can all sometimes benefit from an injection of lightness, beauty and humor.
+Those elements are something my illustrations and designs can provide.

 MY REAL QUALIFICATIONS